Sydney, NSW

 Tide

-Dive only during slack tide to avoid strong current, ideally high tide for best visibility.
+Dive only during slack tide to avoid a strong current, ideally high tide for best visibility.

 Current